Student Code of Conduct Process

 - destruction, damage and vandalism of property

 Students who have requests or questions should contact the director of student conduct and community standards.
-All information provided by the director of student conduct and community standards will be given verbally and directly to the victim.
+Any information regarding the final results of the disciplinary proceeding provided by the director of student conduct and community standards will be provided upon written request and in accordance with federal law and will be given directly to the alleged victim or the alleged victim’s next of kin, if the victim is deceased as a result of such crime or offense.
 Information will not be provided to another person, even at the victim’s direction or request.

 Quinnipiac University encourages its students to become involved and connected to the community in as many ways as possible.
-The Internet has provided additional ways for communication to occur.
-However, with these additional means of networking and communicating, community members must exercise extra care and diligence.
+The internet has provided additional ways for communication to occur.
 Students must be aware of the added responsibility associated with these opportunities for networking and communicating.
+Community members must exercise care and diligence when communicating via such platforms.

-Messages between individuals—instant messages, text messages, email, Facebook messages, or other electronic forms of communication—may also be used in the conduct process.
+Messages between individuals—instant messages, direct messaging, text messages, email, Facebook messages, or other electronic forms of communication—may also be used in the conduct process.